 A chance to practice that restraint and build self-esteem in one’s positive capabilities.

 Achievement of self-acceptance and the ability to change behaviours.

 Compassion, both for those who have been affected by the addiction and for others who similarly struggle with addiction.

 Tools that make the process continual practice throughout the individual’s life.

 Dedicated coaches, step work slots, “just for today” meetings, as well as fellowship meetings, are maintained throughout the programme and is likely to remain a cornerstone of many people's aftercare efforts, if not their overall recovery journeys.

-Evidence-based approaches to substance abuse rehabilitation in South Africa are designed to address aspects of behaviour modification and highlights the consequences and steps to recovery for the individual, family, and society.
+Evidence-based approaches to the rehabilitation of substance abuse in South Africa are designed to address aspects of behaviour modification and highlights the consequences and steps to recovery for the individual, family, and society.

-Evidence-Based Therapy (EBT) for addiction treatment addresses the psychological symptoms and involves CBT, DBT, REBT, Gestalt Therapy and Family Systems Therapy.
+Evidence-Based Therapy (EBT) for substance abuse rehabilitation addresses the psychological symptoms and involves CBT, DBT, REBT, Gestalt Therapy and Family Systems Therapy.

 You will learn to: